RParkerE/OpenSilicon/README.md

 This is an early-stage project.
 All equipment designs and processes are works in progress and subject to change.
 Current development focus:

 - Spin coating system development
+    - First prototype completed
+    - TODO: Dial in steps per mm and uL in positioning and dispensing respectfully
+    - TODO: Integrate TFT dispaly
+    - TODO: Add homing switch and sequence for positioning
+    - TODO: Add a resist fill method
 - UV exposure system optimization
 - Oxidation furnace fabrication pipeline
 - PVD deposition system integration